0xmdh/0xmdh/README.md

 - Liquid markets in traditionally illiquid or fragmented sectors
 - Fintech integrations and next-gen payment rails
 - Decentralized governance and long-term ecosystem design
-- Security, privacy, IA and research
+- Security, IA and research

 ## 🚀 Projects I contribute to